themindoffice/formbuilder/README.md

     ->html(); ?>
 ```

-2. Add this in your .env file with the right credentials
+2. Add this in your .env file with the right credentials.
+Make sure the domain is whitelisted at Mandrill.
 ```
 MAIL_FROM_ADDRESS=example@mail.com
 MAIL_FROM_NAME="Example"